IMAGE VIA LIZZYS ICE CREAM

-The undisputed king of vegan ice cream in Boston is the cleverly named FoMu.
-But there’s nothing fake about this delicious frozen treat.
-FoMu’s creamy coconut-based, kosher concoctions often use local ingredients to create flavors like Bourbon Maple Walnut and Sweet Lavender.
-It’s no surprise that the scoop shop’s original location was in Allston, the vegan capital of Boston, and that the company has since expanded to Jamaica Plain.
-You’ll also find FoMu at some of the city’s best vegan eateries like Life Alive, Veggie Galaxy and True Bistro.
+The undisputed king of vegan ice cream in Boston is the cleverly named [FōMū].
+[FōMū]’s creamy coconut-based, kosher concoctions often use local ingredients to create flavors like Bourbon Maple Walnut and Sweet Lavender.
+It’s no surprise that the scoop shop’s original location was in Allston, the vegan capital of Boston.
+The company has since expanded to Jamaica Plain, Fenway, and South End.
+You’ll also find [FōMū] at some of the city’s best vegan eateries like Life Alive, Veggie Galaxy and True Bistro.
 No matter where you end up in the city, a frozen, dairy-free treat is almost always nearby!

-While most of Lizzy’s offerings are homemade and contain dairy, the Harvard Square scoop shop outsources its vegan offerings.
+While most of Lizzy’s offerings are homemade and contain dairy, the Harvard Square and Waltham scoop shop also outsources vegan offerings.
 Lizzy’s serves Tofutti, a popular dairy-free brand, for those wishing to avoid dairy while indulging.
-Try the Coffee or Dark Chocolate the next time we have a wicked scorcha.
+Try the coffee or dark chocolate the next time we have a wicked scorcha'.

-Cabot’s is located a bit outside the city in Newton, but it’s worth the trip.
-Like Lizzy’s, most of Cabot’s ice creams contain dairy, but the shop offers a dairy-free frozen yogurt base that you can customize to suit your tastes.
-Try it with flavors like Blueberry or Oreo Cookie.
+Cabot’s is located a bit outside the city in Newton, but it’s well worth the trip.
+Like Lizzy’s, most of Cabot’s ice cream contains dairy, but the shop also offers a dairy-free frozen yogurt base that you can customize to suit your tastes.
+Try it with flavors like blueberry or Oreo Cookie!

-For years, locals lamented the lack the ice cream in Somerville’s Union Square, but those cries were answered when Gracie’s opened in the fall of 2014.
+For years, locals lamented the lack of ice cream in Somerville’s Union Square.
+Those cries were finally answered when Gracie’s opened in fall 2014.
 Serving inventive flavors like Pumpkin Squash and Smoky Chocolate Peanut Butter, Gracie’s rotates its selection frequently.
 The scoop shop offers 12 flavors at a time, one of which is always non-dairy.